SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/execution-metrics.md

 ### What are execution metrics?

-When running Pipelines and Jobs, you may be interested to know few metrics related to execution like records read/written, bytes read/written, total time taken and Data samples b/w components.
+When running Pipelines and Jobs, you may be interested to know few metrics related to execution like records read/written, bytes read/written, total time taken and Data samples between components.
 These Dataset, Pipeline-run and Job-run related metrics are accumulated and stored on your data plane and can be viewed later from Prophecy UI.

 ### Team level access-control